Wielka Świstówka (Veľká Svišťovka)

 Wielka Świstówka stands at 2,037 m above sea level.
 It is not a typical sharp summit.
 Rather, it is a broad grassy-stony dome on the ridge, which forms the highest point of this section of the Tatra Main Trail.

-Why go there?
-Because it is a trail of contrasts.
-You move from the green, idyllic Kežmarok Valley to the raw, rocky landscape below Lomnica.
-Along the way there is a solid climb, a bit of adrenaline on chains and a view that often ends up on guidebook covers.
+Why come here?
+Because it is a trail of amazing contrasts.
+You go from the green, idyllic Kežmarok Valley straight into the raw, lunar landscape below Lomnica.
+Along the way there is a solid climb, a jolt of adrenaline on the famous chains and a view that often ends up on guidebook covers.

 Trail description: the traverse of two valleys